“The pain is there; when you close one door on it,

 Emotional instability and feelings of depression and/or anxiety

-A reliance on substances or alcohol to relieve distressing thoughts or to feel calm
+Reliance on unhelpful coping strategies to relieve distressing thoughts or to feel calm

 Feelings of shame, anger or rage